giggio/giggionet/content/blog/de-volta-ao-mundo/index.en.md

 slug: returning-to-the-world
 comment_term: returning-to-the-world
 author: Giovanni Bassi
-feature_image: images/giovanni_sentado_moto.jpg
+featureImage: images/giovanni_sentado_moto.jpg
-feature_image_alt: Giovanni sitting in his motorcycle, at the garage
+featureImageAlt: Giovanni sitting in his motorcycle, at the garage
 summary: After fifteen years I have a personal website again.
 In this post I tell you a little about what I'm going to publish here.
 categories:
   - misc